WordPress, receive outgoing emails using Proton Mail Paid Plan

 This technique will not work with a free plan, in order to achieve this you’ll need a Proton Mail paid plan.

-credentials which isn’t possible with the free version.
+You’ll be required to edit your Domains DNS records allowing a 3rd party (MailerSend) to setup SMTP credentials which isn’t possible with the free version.
 Follow these three steps and if you get approved for a MailerSend account you’ll be able to receive outgoing mails.

 What to look for gallery